Easy Gluten-Free Pumpkin Cookies

 This post contains affiliate links.
 Please read my disclosures.

-These Gluten-Free Pumpkin Oatmeal Cookies are soft and slightly chewy.
-Packed with pumpkin flavour and warming spices, these sugar-free cookies are sweetened with maple syrup and dates.
-So quick, easy to make and satisfying to eat.
+These Easy Gluten-Free Pumpkin Cookies are soft and slightly chewy.
+Packed with pumpkin flavour and warming spices, these cookies are stuffed with oats and sweetened with maple syrup and dates.
+So quick to make and satisfyingly wholesome to eat.

 Chewy Gluten-Free Pumpkin Cookies are a little bit of a baking staple in our house in Pumpkin Season.
-These are the kind of oatmeal cookies that are good at any time of day and I have been known to nibble on them for breakfast, mid-morning and mid-afternoon snacks.
+These are the kind of oaty cookies which always seem to be the perfect choice whatever time of day it is.

-Plus we make them so much as they are great for baking with children since they are really just an assembly and mixing job with a bowl and wooden spoon, ideal for a child who loves to stir.
+We make these cookies so much in Autumn (half term especially!) as they are completely foolproof, needing no real skill.
+Actually they great for baking with children since they are really just an assembly and mixing job with a bowl and wooden spoon.
 They are so quick to bake and after ten minutes or so of cooling they are ready to eat.
 Instant gratification.

 • Incredibly quick assembly job cookie.